lucas-felinto/gym_manager/README.md

 </h3>

 <h2 align="center">
-     Register and organize academy instructors and members!
+     Management system for instructors and members of a gym
 </h2>

 ## Sobre